The Accounting Equation

+This concept is a part of the double-entry accounting system.
 Every transaction will affect at least two of these accounts.
-If a transaction causes one side of the equation (assets) to increase, then the other side of the equation (liabilities or owner’s equity) must also increase to keep the equation in balance.
+If a transaction causes one side of the equation (assets) to increase, then the other side of the equation (liabilities or owner's equity) must also increase to keep the equation in balance.
 It’s also possible that an increase in one asset causes another asset to decrease.
 In any case the accounting equation will always balance.

 Let's take another example to understand it.
 Let's say you start a business with $10,000 cash.
 For the business, it's the owner's equity of $10,000.
 At the same time, the business now has cash of $10,000 which is an asset.
 As you can see, both sides of the accounting equation are balanced.
 Now let's say you use $2,000 to purchase furniture for the business.
 Now you have $8000 cash and furniture worth $2000.
 The equation is still balanced (assets worth $10,000 - $8,000 cash and $2,000 of furniture).
 This way as you make more transactions in the business, the accounting equation always stays balanced.